Skip to main content

 A fractional CFO brings a wealth of experience and analytical rigor to the process of financial statement analysis, providing insights that go far beyond basic reporting.

-• Identifying Key Performance Indicators (KPIs): A fractional CFO uses comprehensive financial statement analysis to identify the most relevant KPIs that track progress towards a company’s specific strategic goals.
-These KPIs might include revenue growth rate, customer acquisition cost, inventory turnover, debt-to-equity ratio, and cash conversion cycle.
-By consistently monitoring these KPIs derived from all three financial statements, a business can gauge the effectiveness of its strategies and make necessary adjustments.
+• Identifying Key Performance Indicators (KPIs): A fractional CFO analyzes financial statements to find the KPIs that best track a company’s goals.
+These may include revenue growth, customer acquisition cost, inventory turnover, debt-to-equity ratio, and cash conversion cycle.
+Tracking these metrics across all three financial statements shows how well strategies are working and when to adjust.

-• Benchmarking Against Competitors and Industry: Comparative financial statement analysis, facilitated by a fractional CFO, involves comparing a company’s financial performance and position against those of its competitors and industry benchmarks.
-This analysis can reveal strengths, weaknesses, and opportunities for gaining a competitive edge and informing growth strategies.
-For example, understanding that your inventory turnover is significantly lower than the industry average might highlight an inefficiency that, once addressed, could free up cash for strategic investments.
+• Benchmarking Against Competitors and Industry: A fractional CFO compares your financial performance to competitors and industry standards.
+This exposes strengths, weaknesses, and growth opportunities.
+For example, if your inventory turnover is well below the industry average, it signals an inefficiency that, once fixed, can free cash for investment.

 Driving Strategic Growth with In-Depth Financial Statement Analysis and New Life CFO